 Each of the artists has selected a number of artworks from the MKOAC, for the exhibition including works by Madge Gill, Albert Louden and Michel Nedjar.

-Other Transmissions is a partnership project with Venture Arts.
-Venture Arts is a Manchester based visual arts organisation that works to build the work and careers of learning-disabled artists.
+Other Transmissions is a partnership project with Venture Arts, a Manchester based visual arts organisation that works to build the work and careers of learning-disabled artists.
 The exhibition originated from a project that took place in 2018-19 called Conversation Series II, which was a partnership project between Venture Arts, the Whitworth and Castlefield Gallery.
-Castlefield Gallery have supported the residency as a critical friend and provided the artists with mentoring to encourage reflection at key stages throughout the project.
-Elements of the project have been shown at a Tate Exchange in Liverpool, at Artlink in Hull and at Salford University culminating in the full and final show being shown at the Whitworth.
+Castlefield Gallery has supported the residency as a critical friend and provided the artists with mentoring to encourage reflection at key stages throughout the project.
+Elements of the project have been shown at a Tate Exchange in Liverpool, at Artlink in Hull and at Salford University, culminating in the full and final show being shown at the Whitworth.

 Conversation Series II was the second part of a four-part programme, conceived by Venture Arts, and a wider network of national organisations including Castlefield Gallery.

 Elements of the work will also go on display at Grundy Art Gallery, Blackpool (7-21 March 2020).